Janssen Showcases Commitment to Advancing Scientific Innovation in Pulmonary Arterial Hypertension (PAH) at CHEST 2021 Annual Meeting

 Use UPTRAVI® for injection in patients who are temporarily unable to take oral therapy.

 Administer UPTRAVI® for injection twice daily by intravenous infusion at a dose that corresponds to the patient’s current dose of UPTRAVI® Tablets (see Table 1 in full Prescribing Information).
-Administer UPTRAVI® for injection as an 80-minute intravenous infusion.
+Administer UPTRAVI® for injection as intravenous infusion.

 Adverse Reactions: Infusion-site reactions (infusion-site erythema/redness, pain and swelling) were reported with UPTRAVI® for injection.